OfficeDev/office-js-docs-pr/docs/design/built-in-button-integration.md

 ## Insert a built-in control into a custom group

 To insert a built-in Office control into a custom group, add an [OfficeControl](../reference/manifest/group.md#officecontrol) element as a child element in the parent `<Group>` element.
-The `controlId` attribute of the of the `<OfficeControl>` element is set to the ID of the built-in control.
+The `controlId` attribute of the `<OfficeControl>` element is set to the ID of the built-in control.
 See [Find the IDs of controls and control groups](#find-the-ids-of-controls-and-control-groups).

-The following is an example.
-This markup adds the Office Superscript control to a custom group and positions it to appear just after a custom button.
+The following markup example adds the Office Superscript control to a custom group and positions it to appear just after a custom button.

 ```xml
 <ExtensionPoint xsi:type="ContosoRibbonTab">